Interested in urban regeneration in the UK? Then you’ve come to the right place!

 - Old Oak Common and Park Royal

 - Barking Riverside

-An example of a regeneration area in south UK, the UK capital is no stranger to investment, with several massive London regeneration projects over the last 20 years.
+With tonnes of regeneration areas in London and several iconic London regeneration projects, the city is no stranger to investment, with several massive London regeneration projects over the last 20 years.

 With transformative London regeneration projects following the 2012 Olympics, the capital continues to flex its economic muscles.

 A report from Knight Frank in 2019 found that London is the world’s number one spot for commercial real estate private investment, seeing around £16.2bn worth of investment – higher than Manhattan, Paris, and Hong Kong.

 The best London regeneration areas are currently East London, West London, and North London, with many London regeneration projects in each area.